Uncategorised Article Count: 2

 This important background paper, prepared for us by HealthWatch member and TranspariMED founder Till Bruckner, focuses on evidence requirements for medical devices in the UK in the context of recent media investigations.
 It gives an overview of governance in the UK for these devices.
 It also demonstrates some of the conflicting pressures and requirements in this area.

 COVID-19 Article Count: 15

 It is important that the public have access to health information based on good quality evidence.
 In March 2020 the Oxford Centre for Evidence Based Medicine created the Oxford COVID-19 Evidence Service to conduct evidence reviews on important questions about the science of the pandemic.
-Volunteers at HealthWatch are working with them to produce lay summaries of their reviews.
-These are being updated regularly.
+In the summer of the pandemic, volunteers at HealthWatch worked with them to produce lay summaries of their reviews.